-- Compliance with all environmental-related regulatory requirements; - The setting of environmental goals and objectives; - Hazard recognition, risk assessment and change control processes; - A comprehensive worker training program; and, - Documented environmental concerns, near misses and incidents with appropriate rootcause analysis, preventive and corrective actions.
+- > Compliance with all environmental-related regulatory requirements; - > The setting of environmental goals and objectives; - > Hazard recognition, risk assessment and change control processes; - > A comprehensive worker training program; and, - Documented environmental concerns, near misses and incidents with appropriate rootcause analysis, preventive and corrective actions.

-The EHS program includes all environmental protection elements that demonstrate compliance to relevant regulations, codes and standards:
+The EHS program includes all environmental protection elements that demonstrate compliance to relevant regulations, codes, and standards:

-- Air
+- ≻ Air

 - Water

 - Waste

 - Dangerous goods shipping

-- Boundary radiation monitoring

-- Soil sampling
+- Boundary radiation monitoring - > Soil sampling

-Continuous improvement is achieved through several review processes, including site inspections, reported concerns, near miss and incident investigations, self-assessments and audits.
+Continuous improvement is achieved through several review processes, including site inspections, reported concerns, near miss and incident investigations, self-assessments, and audits.
 Environmental goals performance is discussed in 3.9.4.
-An annual internal self-assessment and audit of the environmental protection program elements is conducted (3.2.1 and 3.2.2).
 Following these proactive reviews, the findings are documented, corrective actions identified and tracked to completion.

 Internal inspections are completed on a routine basis and include all areas of the facility.
 The purpose of these inspections is to identify environmental as well as health and safety issues.
 WSC members carry out routine site inspections.
 After an inspection, the findings are documented, corrective actions identified, and submitted to responsible personnel to address.
-Depending on the complexity of the finding immediate action may be required (i.e. equipment shutdown), or the action may be incorporated into meeting minutes, or tracked in the ATS.
+Depending on the complexity of the finding immediate action may be required (i.e., equipment shutdown), or the action may be incorporated into meeting minutes, or tracked in the ATS.

-In the reporting period, the Environmental Management System was updated to current compliance obligations as a result of the updated licence and licence conditions handbook.
+In the reporting period, the Environmental Management System was updated to clarify program goals with respect to waste minimization and emission/effluent reduction.
 The document was submitted to CNSC in accordance with licence requirements.
-In addition, minor administrative updates were made to four environmental documents.
+In addition, minor administrative updates were made to the Waste Management environmental procedure as well as updates regarding the MECP program transition from HWIN to RPRA.